 Step 2: Bake the sweet potatoes

-Pre-heat the oven to 400 degrees F. Layer the sweet potatoes in a baking dish or casserole pan.
-Add 3/4 of the syrup, reserving the rest for later use.
+Pre-heat the oven to 400 degrees F. Layer the sweet potato rounds in a baking dish or casserole dish.
+Add ¾ of the syrup, reserving the rest for later use.
 Mix the sweet potatoes in the syrup using a large slotted spoon making sure all the sweet potatoes are coated with the syrup.

 Cover pan with aluminum foil and bake covered 45 minutes.
-Remove the foil and bake uncovered another 30 minutes.
+Remove the foil, add some of the reserve syrup, and bake uncovered another 30 minutes.
 Remove and let cool.

-Top the sweet potatoes with reserved syrup.
+Top the sweet potatoes with the remaining syrup.
 Add some vanilla ice cream and indulge 100%.
-These are the perfect dessert to a menu of Southern classics like collard greens, mac and cheese, and fried chicken.
+These are a perfect Southern staple fit for a menu of Southern soul food classics like collard greens, mac and cheese, and fried chicken.

 Southern Candied Yams Recipe Notes